MF Global fallout delays U.S. farm seed, land deals

 In Montana, Marty Klinker, who grows wheat and barley, is missing about $275,000 from his accounts at MF Global.
 He said the shortfall caused him to delay buying more than $500,000 worth of farm equipment, including a tractor and combine, from manufacturer Case IH.

 Klinker didn't know whether he would eventually buy the equipment, which would replace older models on his farm.
-He said he has to decide by the end of the year to take advantage of prices he previously negotiated with the company.
+He said he has to make a decision by the end of the year to take advantage of prices he previously negotiated with the company.

 "We're right in the middle of year-end equipment decisions," Klinker said.